A Heartbeat for the Main Thread

 sidebar body_eval selection_roundtrip=Xms records the elapsed time since the previous sidebar evaluation.
 Early on I saw values like 17000ms and assumed something was wrong: no computation should take 17 seconds in a sidebar render.

 It does not mean that.
 The number is time since the last evaluation, not time the evaluation took.
 A value of 17,000ms means the sidebar was not re-evaluated for 17 seconds, because nothing in it changed.
 When the scan is running and the sidebar has not yet received new data, there is nothing to re-render.
-The absence of re-renders is not a bug: it is the @Observable tracking system working correctly, skipping updates when state has not changed.
+The absence of re-renders is not a bug: SwiftUI’s @Observable tracking only re-evaluates views whose state actually changed.
+No new data, no re-render.

 Misreading that metric would have sent me on a two-day detour optimizing code that was already working correctly.
 The most dangerous performance metric is the one you think you understand.

-One detail about the log location: the app is sandboxed.
-Logs are written to ~/Library/Containers/com.renala.app/Data/Library/Application Support/Renala/perf-logs/, not the non-sandboxed ~/Library/Application Support/.
-The container path is where the sandboxed app’s home resolves.
-If you are tailing logs and they are not updating, you are probably looking in the wrong directory.
+One practical gotcha: the app is sandboxed, so logs land in the container path, not where you might expect.3 If you are tailing logs and they are not updating, you are probably looking in the wrong directory.

 Without the heartbeat log, I would have optimized the sidebar rendering.
 I was already eyeing List performance, data structures, lazy loading.
 I had theories.
 They were all wrong.
 The rendering was fine.
 The problem was that the rendering was being triggered thousands of times per second.